TeamCCEP/PaymentCollections/readme.md

 An OAuth token is required to perform API operations for JDS event injection and other functionalities.

-Important Note: OAuth tokens created may only last for a single day.
-Be sure to re-populate your token in your flows right before your customer demo to avoid failures.
-This will be described in a later portion of this document.
-Alternatively, set up a [token store](https://github.com/WebexSamples/webex-contact-center-api-samples/tree/main/token-management-samples/token-service-sample) using the [tutorial video](https://app.vidcast.io/share/ed971770-49bb-47e5-96d0-7c920074fd53) to automatically manage the tokens from flows.
+Important Note: This demo relies upon having a token store set up, as OAuth tokens created may only last for a few hours.
+Using a token store will eliminate the need to manually populate a new OAuth token in each flow every 12 hours, but requires set up of its own.
+Set up a [token store](https://github.com/WebexSamples/webex-contact-center-api-samples/tree/main/token-management-samples/token-service-sample) using the [tutorial video](https://app.vidcast.io/share/ed971770-49bb-47e5-96d0-7c920074fd53) to automatically manage the tokens from flows.
+If you choose not to use a token store, the appropriate changes to manually populate tokens will be listed where relevant.

 ##